Theodore Roosevelt High School (Kent, Ohio): Athletics

-The school is a member the Ohio High School Athletic Association (OHSAA) and competes at the OHSAA Division I level in all sports except football, where it competes in Division II.
-Since August 2015 Roosevelt has been a member of the Suburban League American Division for all sports except ice hockey, field hockey, and boys and girls lacrosse, as few or no other Suburban League schools have teams in those sports.
+The school is a member the Ohio High School Athletic Association (OHSAA) and competes at the OHSAA Division II and III levels, which is based by sport and on enrollment and is recalculated every two years.
+Since June 2026 Roosevelt has been a member of the Metro Athletic Conference for all sports except ice hockey, field hockey, boys and girls lacrosse and girls flag football.
 Ice hockey competes in the Greater Cleveland High School Hockey League and field hockey in the Northeast Ohio Field Hockey League.
 Both boys and girls lacrosse compete in Division II, with the boys team part of the Ohio High School Lacrosse Association and the girls lacrosse team in the Ohio Schoolgirls Lacrosse Association.
 Prior to the 2016–17 school year, lacrosse was not an OHSAA sanctioned sport.
+Girls flag football competes in the Cleveland Browns Girls High School Flag Football League, Southern Conference, Orange Division.

 Roosevelt was a member of the Trolley League, later called the Western Reserve League, from 1919 until 1948 when the league dissolved.
 After competing as an independent, the school joined the Metropolitan League in 1954.
 The Riders competed in the Metro League until it was absorbed in 1996 by the formation of the Western Reserve Conference.
 From 1996–2005, the Rough Riders were part of the WRC South Division.
 Roosevelt joined the Portage Trail Conference Metro Division in 2005 and competed in the league until 2015.
 During the time in the PTC, girls golf competed in the Northeast Ohio Independent School Girls Golf League, and swimming and diving in the Northeast Aquatic Conference since the PTC did not have enough teams for league play in those sports.
+From 2015 to 2026, Roosevelt was a member of the Suburban League American Division for all sports except field hockey, ice hockey, boys and girls lacrosse, and girls flag football.